Crunchyroll, LLC: Rebranding

 On April 5, 2022, the company announced that Funimation's YouTube channel was rebranded as "Crunchyroll Dubs", and that it would serve as Crunchyroll's channel for English-dubbed content; while English-subtitled content would still be uploaded to their "Crunchyroll Collection" channel.
 The company also stated that they would release an English-dubbed first episode of an anime series every Saturday at 3:00 pm.
 ET on the channel, starting with Re:Zero − Starting Life in Another World on April 9, 2022.
 Three days later, another announcement was made in that the Funimation Shop would be moved to the Crunchyroll Store.

 Two weeks later, CEO Colin Decker stepped down from his position.
 He was replaced by COO Rahul Purini.
 As a result of the merger in March 2022, pre-existing titles such as My Hero Academia, Uzaki-chan Wants to Hang Out!, and others that were streaming on Funimation remained along with newer seasons until a full migration of its licensed catalog was transferred over to Crunchyroll.
 New series such as A Couple of Cuckoos and Spy × Family were only released on Crunchyroll, albeit with the dubbing production done in the Dallas studios.
 On August 4, 2022, Crunchyroll acquired anime eCommerce retailer and distributor Right Stuf.
 Right Stuf's adult/hentai sales and distribution were spun off to a separate company as part of the deal.

 On September 20, 2022, Kyle McCarley's contract to voice Shigeo Kageyama, the protagonist of Mob Psycho 100, was not renewed by Crunchyroll.
 McCarley, who is a member of SAG-AFTRA, had offered to work on a non-union contract for the third season, on the condition that Crunchyroll meet with SAG-AFTRA representatives to discuss potential future contracts.
 Crunchyroll refused the offer, sparking criticism from anime fans and media outlets.

-The company would open an office in Mumbai, India in October 2022.
-In February 2023, Crunchyroll laid off 85 staff as part of employee redundancy between the 13 offices including its main Dallas headquarters and Culver City offices.
+The company opened an office in Mumbai, India in October 2022.
+In February 2023, Crunchyroll laid off 85 staff as part of employee redundancy between the 13 offices including its main Coppell headquarters and Culver City offices.

 In September 2023, Crunchyroll announced that Right Stuf would be merged into Crunchyroll Store in October 2023, with Crunchyroll adopting the Right Stuf pricing and shipping practices, shutting down in the process.
-Later on March 5, 2024, another office in India located in Hyderabad was opened.
+On March 5, 2024, Crunchyroll opened a tech development and shared services center in Hyderabad, India.

 Sony shut down the Funimation streaming service on April 2, 2024.
-Not long after, the company would move its main headquarters into same building as its streaming service in San Francisco; the Coppell building continues to be used as a branch office.
 On August 15, 2024, Crunchyroll announced that it began rolling out the campaign to launch its streaming service in India and Indonesia, complete with local subs and dubs in most of the newly-added titles for the South Asian and Southeast Asian regions.